irenealgi/irenealegre.com/unmortgage.md

 ![](images/case_studies/unmortgage/Contribute towards ownership (mid).png)

 The tricky bit comes when the user wants to set up a recurring payment *because* they can't exceed the 5% annual contribution allowance.
-This meant that it had to be very clear what happened to the money once the 5% limit was reached.
+This meant that it had to be very clear what happens to the money once the 5% limit is reached.

-On top of that, I also thought I'd be important that the user could choose how often they would like to make the payment, and what the amount would be.
+On top of that, I also thought it'd be important that the user could choose how often they would like to make the payment, and what the amount would be.
 The form will also translate the amount into an ownership percentage based on the number of annual instalments.

 ![](images/case_studies/unmortgage/Staircasing form (mid).png)